The first two years of this four-year degree are shared with the F640 programme whilst the final two years provide more advanced training.

 This degree is accredited by the Geological Society of London, satisfying the requirements of Fellowship and Chartered Geologist status.

 Programme in detail

-The programme gives high level training in geophysics with supporting geology, and including fundamental university training in physics and mathematics.
+The programme gives high-level training in geophysics with supporting geology, and includes fundamental university training in physics and mathematics.
 Major features include training in practical geophysics, exploration geophysics (particularly seismology), planetary scale geophysics and geophysical inverse theory.

 In the final year you will work within one of our geophysical research groups to undertake a substantial research project, generally producing research of publishable quality thus providing an ideal entry into further research degrees if desired.

 A number of the School’s degree programmes involve laboratory and field work.
 Fieldwork is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.